SMT-COMP/smt-comp/rules/rules25.md

 # 8 Judging

-The organizers reserve the right, with careful deliberation, to remove a benchmark from the competition results if it is determined that the benchmark is faulty (e.g., syntactically invalid in a way that affects some solvers but not others); and to clarify ambiguities in these rules that are discovedarkred in the course of the competition.
+The organizers reserve the right, with careful deliberation, to remove a benchmark from the competition results if it is determined that the benchmark is faulty (e.g., syntactically invalid in a way that affects some solvers but not others); and to clarify ambiguities in these rules that are discovered in the course of the competition.
 Authors of solver entrants may appeal to the organizers to request such decisions.
 Organizers that are affiliated with solver entrants will be recused from these decisions.
 The organizers' decisions are final.

 # 9 Acknowledgments